 Software testing requires a lot of planning and organization.
-In order to have visibility into the progress of your testing projects, and ensure test coverage of all necessary components, you need to define a process and determine a set of tools that will support that process.
-Additionally, with larger products and teams, you often need to distribute responsibilities across a number of team members.
+To comprehensively know the progress of your testing projects and ensure test coverage of all necessary components, you need to define a process and determine a set of tools that will support that process.
+Additionally, with larger products and teams, you often need to distribute responsibilities across team members.

 Traditionally, and still common today, testing teams use elaborate spreadsheets to document test cases.
-This can work, but a static document like this is not the most scalable or collaborative solution.
-It’s very limited in the ability to track progress, view results, and assign specific tasks to team members.
-On the other end of the spectrum, there are a number of test case management tools bloated with features, complicating the testing processes and requiring more time than necessary to manage testing.
+This method can work, but a static document like this is not the most scalable or collaborative solution.
+Spreadsheets limit the ability to track progress, view results, and assign specific tasks to team members.
+At the other end of the spectrum, you will find several test case management tools bloated with features.
+Tools like these complicate the testing processes and demand more time than necessary to manage tests.
 TestLodge Test Case Management brings a simple solution to this problem, introducing a focused and organized approach to functional testing.

 Organizing Testing Documents

 Before you can start testing, you need to know what to test.
 In TestLodge, you can create an unlimited number of Projects.
-Each project has it’s own dashboard where you can write and manage testing documents including test plans, requirements, and test cases.
-With a simple user interface, you’re able to associate requirements with test cases, allowing the tester to verify the requirements during the test run.
-Spreadsheets can quickly become convoluted with content and difficult to manage and organize.
+Each project has a dashboard where you can write and manage testing documents, including test plans, requirements, and test cases.
+With a simple user interface, you can associate requirements with test cases, allowing the tester to verify them during the test run.
+Spreadsheets can quickly become convoluted with content and challenging to manage and organize.

-TestLodge also provides the option to track changes of content.
-This comes in handy when you have multiple people editing testing documents.
-When using a spreadsheet for test documents, you run in to version control issues if you’re not careful.
+TestLodge also provides the option to track changes in content.
+This facility comes in handy when you have multiple people editing testing documents.
+When using a spreadsheet for test documents, you run into version control issues if you’re not careful.
 TestLodge eliminates that risk.

 Once you’ve written your test cases, you can create a test run.
-A test run is made of test suites, which contain the test cases you wrote.
-Test runs are executed by the assigned tester where they are then marked as passed, failed, or skipped.
+A test run consists of test suites, which contain the test cases you wrote.
+The assigned tester runs the tests, which are then marked as passed, failed, or skipped.
 During the test run, the tester has a focused view of the test steps, requirements, expected results, and any screenshots associated with the test case.
-A spreadsheet is much less focused and doesn’t provide this streamlined experience to executing tests.
+A spreadsheet is far less focused and cannot provide a streamlined experience in executing tests.

 Testing requires a process, but the process can be simple and lightweight.
 TestLodge gives you just the tools you need to manage, execute, and track your testing efforts.
-If you’re currently using a spreadsheet or find your current test case management tool too complicated, give TestLodge a try and see how you can improve your testing process and bring a more efficient and collaborative approach to your team.
+If you currently use a spreadsheet or find your current test case management tool too complicated, give TestLodge a try.
+See how you can improve your testing process and bring a more efficient and collaborative approach to your team.